 Natalie Drolet – Executive Director/Staff Lawyer

 Natalie joined MWC as Executive Director – Staff Lawyer in November 2014.
 Her legal practice focuses on the areas of immigration law and employment law, and she has represented migrant workers at all levels of court in BC.
 Natalie has been active in the fields of migration and human rights since 2003 when she worked as a researcher in Thailand for Rights & Democracy.
 Before joining MWC, she served as the Staff Lawyer for a multilingual access to justice initiative with the South Ottawa Community Legal Services.
-Prior to this, Natalie worked in Phnom Penh, Cambodia where she managed projects to advance the rights of domestic workers with the Legal Support for Children and Women.
+Prior to this, Natalie worked in Phnom Penh, Cambodia as a Legal Advisor and managed projects to advance the rights of domestic workers with the Legal Support for Children and Women.

 Natalie received her Bachelor of Laws and Bachelor of Civil Law from McGill University in 2009 and her Masters in Immigration and Settlement Studies from Ryerson University in 2005.
 In her free time, she enjoys traveling, vegetarian cooking and taking her dog Georgie to the beach.